benc153/framebuild/README.md

 at the value you asked for.
 But the difference is not significant and the cut lengths you get from changing that diameter will be close enough.

+### Flexural Rigidity and Deflection Estimates

+For each tube the program works out the [Flexural Rigidity](https://en.wikipedia.org/wiki/Flexural_rigidity) and an estimate of the deflection of each tube under a 100kg load at its centre.
+For these calculations it isn't sophisticated enough to understand butted tubes properly so it works with the thinner wall thickness in the middle.

+It's not that you expect to get that load in particular in normal use but it provides an interesting point of comparison.
+You probably want the deflection estimate to be similar for all frames-- around 3 or 4mm seems to be about right for a nice lively feeling steel frame.

+For example, a long low slack MTB with a 750mm down tube deflects around 4.5mm under this theoretical test load in spite of having a diameter of 35mm, compared to 4.08mm for a road frame with a 620mm DT which only has a 28.6mm diameter.

 ### Building it

 Once you're happy with the design, you can use the mitre templates and the